LiamConnell/learn-tensorflow/README.md

 #TensorFlow Learner's ScratchPad

-As I learn tensorflow I apply it to financial time series data.
-So far I have created a simple regression, multi-layer perceptron neural network, an LSTM recurrent neural network, and a Policy Gradient Reinforcement Learning network.
+While I learn tensorflow I apply it to financial time series data.
+So far I've created simple regressions, multi-layer perceptron neural networks, LSTM recurrent neural networks, and a Policy Gradient Reinforcement Learning network.
 This repository will be revamped soon to me a better educational resource and have a cleaner presentation of my projects and results.
 I'll like to the new version here when I have it.

 ###Teach Yourself